kylemclaren/qdrant-on-fly/README.md

 ___

-## Prepare a New Fly.io Application
+## Prepare a New Fly.io Application and Deploy the First Peer

 Begin by creating a new Fly application in your preferred region.
 Execute the following commands within your fork or clone of this repository.
-But first, be sure to set your primary region in the `fly.toml` file.
+But first, be sure to set your primary region (and app name) in the `fly.toml` file.

-### `fly launch --no-deploy`
+### `fly launch --ha=false --no-public-ips`

-This command generates a new Fly application and a related configuration file.
+This command creates a new Fly application with one runnning machine and an attached volume.
 When prompted, select `yes` to copy the existing configuration to the newly generated app.

-## Deploy the First Peer

-Start by deploying one instance in your preferred region.

-1. `fly volumes create qdrant_data --region ord --size 10`
-2. `fly deploy --ha=false --no-public-ips`
-3. `fly status`
+Do not create a PostgreSQL database or Upstash Redis instance.

 ## Add a New Peer